-- In UserId and Password, type the user credentials required to manage CIs on the UCMDB system.
-For example, the out-of-the-box administrator credentials are admin/admin. - 9.
+- b.
+In the User Id and Password fields, type the user credentials required to manage CIs on the UCMDB system.
+For example, the out-of-the-box administrator credentials are admin/admin. - c.
 In the Multi-tenant web service URL field, type the URL to the synchronize company IDs web service API.
-The URL has the following format: http://<UCMDB server name>:<port>/axis2/services/UcmdbManagementService
+The URL has the following format:

-Replace <UCMDB server name> with the host name of your UCMDB server, and replace <port> with the communications port your UCMDB server uses.

-- Type the user name and password required to synchronize company IDs on the UCMDB system.
-For example, the out-of-the-box system administrator credentials for UCMDB 9.x are sysadmin/sysadmin. - 11.
-Click Save.
-Service Manager displays the message: Information record updated. - 12.
-Log out of the Service Manager system, and log in again with an administrator account. - 13.
-Click System Status > Display Options > All Tasks. - Type k in the Command field next to the problem schedule process and click Execute Commands.
-Wait a few minutes for the problem schedule process to close. - 15.
-Click Start Scheduler. - 16.
+- Replace <UCMDB server name> with the host name of your UCMDB server, and replace <port> with the communications port your UCMDB server uses. - d.
+Type the user name and password required to synchronize company IDs on the UCMDB system.
+For example, the out-of-the-box system administrator credentials for UCMDB 9.x are sysadmin/sysadmin. - 10.
+Click Finish. - 11.
+Log out of the Service Manager system, and log in again with an administrator account. - 12.
+Click System Status > Display Options > All Tasks. - 13.
+Type k in the Command field next to the problem schedule process and click ExecuteCommands.
+Wait a few minutes for the problem schedule process to close. - 14.
+Click Start Scheduler. - 15.
 Double-click the problem schedule process.
 The system now supports multi-tenancy for UCMDB.